 8. Built-In Access To The Tor Anonymity Network

 The desktop version of the Brave browser offers a unique feature.
 You can open a new tab that is not only incognito/private mode but also routes traffic over the Tor anonymity network.

-Having an inbuilt VPN directly into your browser is a great feature when needing a quick, secure connection that can’t be snooped on.
-I hope this feature comes to the mobile browser version.
+Having an inbuilt VPN directly into your browser is a handy feature for a quick, secure connection that can’t be snooped on.

-Easy entrance onto the Tor network also provides a great introduction for new users and access to the browsing of hidden websites (ending in .onion).
+Having this in-built Tor tab is an easy introduction to using the Tor network for new users and access to the browsing of hidden websites (ending in

 This Brave Tor tab should not be considered entirely anonymous.
 The use of Brave on the Tor network stands out from the majority of the browsers on Tor.
 Instead, use the official Tor browser.